-Helping your college student understand the importance of asking for help may be one of the factors that can increase his chances of succeeding in college.
+Helping your college student understand the importance of asking for help may be one of the factors that can increase their chances of succeeding in college.
 There are many real barriers that can stand in the way of students seeking the help that they need.
-As a college parent, you can help your student explore his motivation and possible reluctance to ask.
+As a parent, you can help your student explore their motivation and possible reluctance to ask.
 Just knowing that you need help may not be enough.
-In our next two posts, we’ll explore some of the sources of help for students and the things that your student can do to make sure that he is taking the most advantage of all of the help that is available.
+In our next two articles, we’ll explore some of the sources of help for students and the things that your student can do to make sure that they are taking the most advantage of all of the help that is available.

 Does Your Student Know How to Advocate for What She Needs?

 Helping Your College Student Find Support on Campus

 Tutoring Can Help Your College Student Succeed: Twelve Reasons to Start Early

 Why Peer Tutoring May Be Helpful to Your College Student

 The Smartest Word Your College Student Can Use – Part 2

 The Smartest Word Your College Student Can Use – Part 3